 Crossbeams connect the post beams together and give the structure stability.
 The location where two beams come together is called a joint.

-In a true timber frame home, the timbers are cut to fit into each other at the joints.
+In true timber frame homes, the timbers are cut to fit into each other at the joints.
 Those joints are connected with mortise and tenons and secured with wooden pegs.
 There are many kinds of joints, ranging from simple to complex.
 Common ones include lap joints, mortise-and-tenon joints, and dovetailed and pegged joints.

 Trusses are a rigid triangle of timbers.
 A truss provides support for the roof but also allows for column-free floor space, typically on the top floor of a structure.

 Timber Frame Home vs. Log Home: What’s the Difference?